 Blindness is the inability to see anything, even light.
-If you are partially blind, you have limited vision.
-Complete blindness means that you cannot see at all and are in total darkness.
-Legal blindness refers to vision that is highly compromised: What a person with healthy eyes can see from 200 feet away, a legally blind person can see only from 20 feet away.
+If you’re partially blind, you have limited vision.
+For example, you may have blurry vision or the inability to distinguish the shapes of objects.
+Complete blindness means that you can’t see at all and are in total darkness.
+Legal blindness refers to vision that’s highly compromised.
+What a person with healthy eyes can see from 200 feet away a legally blind person can see only from 20 feet away.

-If you suddenly lose the ability to see, seek medical attention right away.
-Go to the emergency room for treatment.
-Do not simply wait for your vision to return.
-Immediate treatment increases the chances of restoring your vision, depending on the cause of your blindness.
+Seek medical attention right away if you suddenly lose the ability to see.
+Have someone bring you to the emergency room for treatment.
+Don’t wait for your vision to return.
+Depending on the cause of your blindness, immediate treatment may increase your chances of restoring your vision.
 Treatment may involve surgery or medication.

 The following eye diseases and conditions can cause blindness:

-- Glaucoma refers to four different eye conditions that damage the optic nerve that carries visual information to your brain.
+- Glaucoma refers to four different eye conditions that can damage your optic nerve, which carries visual information from your eyes to your brain.

 - Macular degeneration destroys the part of your eye that enables you to see details.
 It usually affects older adults.

-- Cataracts cause cloudy vision and are more common in older people.
+- Cataracts cause cloudy vision.
+They’re more common in older people.

-- A lazy eye can make it difficult to see details and may lead to vision loss.
+- A lazy eye can make it difficult to see details.
+It may lead to vision loss.

 - Optic neuritis is inflammation that can cause temporary or permanent vision loss.

-- Retinitis pigmentosa refers to retina damage, but leads to blindness only in rare cases.
+- Retinitis pigmentosa refers to damage of the retina.
+It leads to blindness only in rare cases.

-- Tumors that affect the retina or optic nerve can also cause blindness.
+- Tumors that affect your retina or optic nerve can also cause blindness.

-If you suffer from diabetes or have a stroke, blindness is a potential complication.
+Blindness is a potential complication if you have diabetes or have a stroke.
 Birth defects, eye injuries, and complications from eye surgery are other common causes of blindness.

-The following categories of people are at risk for blindness:
+The following categories of people are at risk of blindness: